dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/environment-setup/1-env-guide-overview.md

 With this option, your production jobs and your [Slim CI jobs](docs/deploy/cloud-ci-job) that ensure code integrity are managed within one single deployment environment.

-**Many deployment environments**
+### TL;DR — Many deployment environments
 This approach adds a bit more complexity and may slow down the development process, but adds a layer of security that can be worth the tradeoff.
 This approach works well if:

 - Your organization maintains **several long-lived git branches** to control how and when changes are tested and promoted to production.
   - Some orgs follow a **Dev —> QA —>  Prod release cycle** — if that sounds like your org, this approach is probably right for you.
 - The **output of your dbt project is an input to other systems**, and you need to test and validate any changes in a pre-production environment.

-The two options are explored in more details below, including the benefits, trade-offs, the steps required to implement the setup in dbt Cloud.
+The two options are explored in more detail in the following sections, including the benefits, trade-offs, the steps required to implement the setup in dbt Cloud.